-indriyaDevanāgarī: इन्द्रिया Translation: senses Related concepts:jñāna, karman
+indriyaDevanāgarī: इन्द्रिया Translation: faculty of sense; sense; organ of sense Related concepts:jñāna, karman

 Appears inYoga Sūtra: Sāṃkhya Kārikā: Bhagavad Gītā:

 “The power of the breath,

 physical strength of the body are each distinct properties.

 but rather contribute to each others well being.”

 – T Krishnamacharya commentary on Yoga Sūtra Chapter One verse 30